 - Day 2: Make the frosting and the cake, refrigerate both

-- Day 3: Make the hazelnut crunch, the chocolate ganache, and the coffee soak.
+- Day 3: Make the hazelnut crunch, the coffee ganache, and the coffee soak.
 Re-whip the frosting.
-Assemble the cake.
+Assemble.

 Make sure that you really let your mixer run for as long as the recipe says between steps to get a beautifully airy cake batter.
 If you use a different chocolate cake recipe or end up with a dramatically domed top to your cake, use a serrated knife to trim it flat.